 Azra Alic holds a Bachelor of Arts degree in Psychology from the University of Michigan and a Master of Social Work degree in Interpersonal Practice/Mental Health from the University of Michigan School of Social Work.
-She is currently a fellow in the Adult Outpatient Psychiatry clinic, where she works individually with patients who have anxiety, mood, and personality disorders.
-She also facilitates DBT groups.
-Azra has also had an opportunity to co-facilitate the bi-monthly support groups for individuals with bipolar disorder and depression.
-She has received mentorship training in CBT for Depression and in DBT.
-She plans to complete the CBT for Anxiety, IPT, Psychodynamic, and Family/Couples mentorships in the future.
+She is currently a fellow in the Adult Outpatient Psychiatry clinic, where she works individually with patients who have anxiety, depression, mood, and personality disorders.
+She also co-facilitates DBT and CBT groups and is part of the DBT consultation team.
+Azra has also had an opportunity to co-facilitate the bi-monthly support groups for patients and families affected by bipolar disorder and depression.
+She has received mentorship training in CBT for Depression, CBT for Anxiety, DBT, Couples therapy, and IPT.

 Anna Cesa received her Bachelor’s degree in psychology from Grinnell College in 2007.
 After completing a Fulbright teaching grant in South Korea, she went on to earn a Master of Social Work in 2012 from the University of Michigan.
 She completed her internship at the University Center for the Child and Family where she was trained in a wide range of interventions including cognitive behavioral therapy, parent training, and family therapy.
 Anna is particularly interested in adolescent anxiety, depression, and mood disorders.
 At the Department of Psychiatry, she has been a part of the Interpersonal Psychotherapy/Family-Focused Therapy clinic and the depression team.
 She also leads the depression and bipolar disorder support group for teens and young adults.